RapidSoftwareSolutions/Marketplace-GuildWars2-Package/README.md

 | ids   | List       | Pricing ids to return

 ## GuildWars2.getCommerceTransactions
 This resource provides access to the current and historical transactions of a player.
 This is an authenticated endpoint.
-Results are cached for five minutes.[1]
+Results are cached for five minutes.

 | Field | Type       | Description
 |-------|------------|----------